Pays de la Loire

 The front and back of the tapestry are identical.

 The original colours are amazingly still intact at the rear back.

 The scenes illustrate the texts of the last book of the Gospel of St-John.

 A talented artist ahead of his time, Jean Lurçat revived the art of weaving in France!

 He indeed introduced new designs, modern colours and strong lines and patterns in complete contrast to the traditional style.

-His creations reflect a very contemporary spirit that owned him to be worldwide acclaimed!
+His creations reflect a very contemporary approach which owned him worldwide recognition!